developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Off*** is chosen, then the Primary Device User will not be allowed to manage Secondary Users, even if the device supports multiple users.

-- If the value ***On*** is chosen, then the Primary Device User will be allowed to manage Secondary Users, if the device supports multiple users.
+- If the value ***On*** is chosen, then the Primary Device User is allowed to manage Secondary Users, if the device supports multiple users.

 ## Host Name Configuration